Mike Burgmann: Career

 After driving mostly in the Amaroo Park based "AMSCAR Series" in 1983, as well as appearing in the Sydney rounds of the ATCC and Australian Endurance Championship, Burgmann made his first Bathurst start in 1983 driving an ex-Kevin Bartlett Chevrolet Camaro with fellow Bathurst rookie (and future dual Great Race winner) Tony Longhurst.
 After qualifying the big Chev in 21st, the car suffered numerous problems on race day and the pair only finished 121 of the 163 laps which was not enough to be classified as a finisher.

 Burgmann spent 1984 again as a regular competitor in the AMSCAR series.
 The 1984 James Hardie 1000 was much better for Mike Burgmann, switching to race a Mazda RX-7 (having sold the Camaro to Victorian based GT/Sports Sedan racer Bryan Thomson), and co-driving with veteran Bob Stevens after Longhurst had moved to the JPS Team BMW.
-The #33 Mazda was qualified in 39th position, almost 10 seconds slower than the pole time set by Nissan driver George Fury.
-The team remained confident of a good result though, and through consistent laps without any major problems they finished a successful 8th, only 10 laps down on the winning Holden Dealer Team VK Commodore of Peter Brock and Larry Perkins.
+The #33 Mazda was qualified in 39th position, almost ten seconds slower than the pole time set by Nissan driver George Fury.
+The team remained confident of a good result though, and through consistent laps without any major problems they finished a successful eighth, only ten laps down on the winning Holden Dealer Team Holden Commodore VK of Peter Brock and Larry Perkins.

 With Australian touring car racing switching from the local Group C rules to the International Group A regulations in 1985, and with the RX-7 no longer a competitive option, he bought a Holden VK Commodore to compete in at the 1985 and 1986 Bathurst 1000's.
 The 1985 race saw a DNF after only 93 laps with engine failure, a common problem with the near standard Commodores used during 1985.